Entropy production in longitudinally expanding Yang-Mills field with use of Husimi function$-$semiclassical approximation: Husimi-Wehrl entropy of the Yang-Mills field in expanding geometry

 In actual calculations, the vacuum contribution $\average{\hat{T}^{\mu\mu}}_{\rm vac}$ is evaluated by the test particle method with the vanishing initial macroscopic fields, $\average{\hat{\Phi}^{a\lambda}_{\bk}}\Big|_{\tau=\tau_0}=\average{\hat{\Pi}^{a\lambda}_{\bk}}\Big|_{\tau=\tau_0}=0$.
 Following Ref.~\cite{PressureEG2013}, the remaining divergent part $\alpha/\tau^2$ is extracted phenomenologically by a fitting procedure as shown in App.~\ref{App:ini_div}.

 Figure~\ref{Fig:pressure} shows the time evolution of the transverse and longitudinal pressures, $P_\perp$ and $P_\eta$, normalized by the energy density $\varepsilon$ at $g=0.1$ and $0.2$ for the two types of initial conditions.
 It is noted that error bars are large at small $Q_s\tau$ because large subtractions are needed.
 In the initial stage with $Q_s\tau<(1-2)$, $P_\eta$ is negative, which reflects that the macroscopic color electric and magnetic fields are parallel to the collision axis in the earliest stage.
 Then till $Q_s\tau<(2-3)$, $P_\perp$ and $P_\eta$ tend to come closer, and there is no $g$ dependence of their values at this period.
-In the later stage with $Q_s\tau>(2-3)$, $P_\perp$ and $P_\eta$ gradually approach some different constant values, respectively, with oscillatory behaviors, the amplitudes of which become tiny in the large $Q_s \tau$ region.
+In the later stage with $Q_s\tau>(2-3)$, $P_\perp/\varepsilon$ and $P_\eta/\varepsilon$ gradually approach some different constant values, respectively, with oscillatory behaviors, the amplitudes of which become tiny in the large $Q_s \tau$ region.
 The ratio $P_\eta/P_\perp$ in the final stage clearly deviates from unity; although it slightly gets closer for larger $g$ $(=0.2)$ the difference between them is still large, which means that the isotropization of the pressure is not achieved with $g\leq 0.2$.
 In a previous study based on the McLerran-Venugopalan model~\cite{PressureEG2013}, such pressure isotropization was found at $g=0.5$ and not at $g=0.1$.
 Therefore, our results do not contradict their results.
+It is noted that the nearly constant behavior of $P_\perp/P_\eta$ at later times shown in Fig.~\ref{Fig:pressure} seems consistent with the kinetics results~\cite{Kurkela}.
+Such consistency may imply that the semiclassical description and the kinetic description commonly take into account one of the essential processes in the Yang-Mills theory~\cite{MSkinetic,Jkinetic}.